MA, Political Science, University of Missouri, 2016

 My teaching experience, research background, and personal experiences have equipped me to teach a variety of courses, such as Comparative Political Systems, Introduction to International Relations, American Government, Latin American Politics, African Politics, Politics of Development, The Politics of the Global Illicit Economy: Drug Trafficking and International Security, Conflict Management and Peacekeeping, and Environmental Conflict and Security.
 For more information about my teaching experience, please consult my website for teaching syllabi, teaching evaluations, and teaching certificate.

+Goldring, Edward, and Michael Hendricks.
+2018.
 “Help is Close at Hand?
-Proximity and the Effectiveness of Peacekeepers” co-authored with Edward Goldring, Research and Politics, forthcoming.
+Proximity and the Effectiveness of Peacekeepers.”
+Research and Politics 5(4): 1-9.

 “Resource Wealth and Political Decentralization” co-authored with Moisés Arce, Oxford Encyclopedia of Latin American Politics (Oxford University Press), forthcoming.